-Now taking note of the huge number of French speakers is easier to know the importance of having a proper communication on this language, aiming with excellent grammar and vocabulary to all the receivers.
+Now taking note of the huge number of French speakers is easier to know the importance of having proper communication in this language, aiming for excellent grammar and vocabulary to all the receivers.

-There are Multiple French Speakers, Similar to the variations we find in the English language spoken in different countries, there is a variation in the French language spoken in Belgium, Middle East, US, and Canada.
+There are Multiple French Speakers, Similar to the variations we find in the English language spoken in different countries, there is a variation in the French language spoken in Belgium, the Middle East, the US, and Canada.
 Moreover, there is a difference in culture and grammar.
-This is certainly why professional Translation Company must be hired.
+This is certainly why a professional Translation Company must be hired.
 Depending on the target audience of the business, the document or website needs to be translated into the French language accordingly.
-The company should screen translators to know if they are capable to work on this multiple French speakers.
+The company should screen translators to know if they are capable of working with multiple French audiences.

 Both locales have different Vocabs and Structure, Not every language has the same length of vocabulary and sentence structure.
-This is a similar situation in the French language, which has 15–20% longer than the original English text.
-So when such a situation arises, it is important to hire a professional translator who can understand structuring the French language.
-Depending on the platform for which the content will be used, the structure and vocab are translated in the specific language.
+This is a similar situation in the French language, which is 15–20% longer than the original English text.
+So when such a situation arises, it is important to hire a professional translator who can understand the structure of the French language.
+Depending on the platform for which the content will be used, the structure and vocabulary are translated into the specific language.

-About different Style of Grammar, Both French and English have different style of Grammar.
-Be it the syntax, gender, verbs and other aspects of Grammar, there is a huge difference.
+About different Style of Grammar, Both French and English have different styles of Grammar.
+Be it the syntax, gender, verbs, and other aspects of Grammar, there is a huge difference.

 There is a huge variation in terms of subject-verb-object structure.

 French is a two-gender language - nouns are assigned genders.
-However, there is no specific rule and by knowing what nouns are feminine can be confusing.
+However, there is no specific rule, and knowing which nouns are feminine can be confusing.